QuickBooks Receipt Capture: 10 Methods Compared

 How do I email receipts to QuickBooks?

 QuickBooks Online assigns each company file a custom forwarding address.
-Current US help shows @assist.intuit.com; many existing accounts and older Intuit pages still reference @qbodocs.com.
-Find yours in QuickBooks under Receipts or Accounting → Forward from email.
+Current Intuit help says customized addresses end in @assist.intuit.com.
+Find yours in QuickBooks under Receipts or Accounting → Forward from email, then use the exact address shown for that company.
 Forward the receipt or bill email, or compose a new message with the document attached.
 QuickBooks extracts the vendor, date, amount, and last four card digits, then places the item in Receipts for review.
 Your sending email must be enabled in Manage forwarding email first.

 What file types and sizes does QuickBooks accept for receipts?